General Data Protection Regulation

 The fully managed IT support service provided by Netitude includes updates of all operating systems and commonly used 3rd party applications.

 Gain consent from the people whose data you’re collecting – a key tenant under GDPR.
 Consent must be an affirmative action by the individual, rather than the passive model which allows for pre-ticked boxes or opt-outs.
-If obtaining consent doesn’t meet GDPR model collection should be stopped.
+If obtaining consent doesn’t meet the GDPR model collection should be stopped.

 Employees using personal devices and personal cloud accounts to access and store company information are putting companies at risk.
 Use business-provisioned equipment to access and share company information.